-Carolyn Arena is a historian of the Atlantic World, focusing on histories of native peoples in the Americas and slavery.
-Dr. Arena is the 2017–2019 National Endowment of the Humanities Postdoctoral Fellow at the Omohundro Institute of Early American History and Culture.
-Prior to joining the Omohundro Institute, she completed her PhD at Columbia University with funding from Foreign Language and Area Studies, Fulbright, the London School of Economics, and the Folger Shakespeare Library Seminars.
+I am a historian of the Atlantic World, focusing on comparative histories of slavery and indigenous peoples in the Americas.
+I recently completed my PhD at Columbia University with funding from Fulbright, FLAS, the London School of Economics and the Folger Shakespeare Library Seminars.